The Gunny Sack

 Yes, when using a stand mixer, mix at a low speed until combined.
 Then, knead at medium speed for about 3 minutes.
 After three minutes, a ball of dough should've formed.

-Yes, you can make the dough for the focaccia bread without a mixer.
-Stir the self-rising flour and Greek yogurt together by hand until combined.
-Turn it out onto a well-floured surface and knead until smooth adding more flour as needed.
+To make the dough without a mixer, stir the self-rising flour and Greek yogurt together by hand until combined.
+Turn it out onto a well-floured surface and knead until smooth, adding more flour as needed.

 ball of dough in a bowl